 If you have not suffered an emergency medical condition, your PIP benefits are generally capped at $2,500.

 An emergency medical condition is defined as a medical condition that requires immediate medical attention and could reasonably be expected to result in serious jeopardy to the patient’s health.
-Our car accident attorneys can help you complete all necessary paperwork so that you receive the PIP benefits to which you are entitled following an accident.

 Your Right to Sue

 Our lawyers may be able to help you file a lawsuit against the at-fault driver.
 You must have suffered serious and permanent injuries to be eligible to file a claim, including:

 - Traumatic brain injuries